kmdupr33/authorx/packages/authorx/README.md

 authorx is a tool-chain for creating markdown-like languages.

 # Why?

-While its nice to write simple documents in markdown, anything relatively sophisticated (e.g., blogs, interactive explanations, interactive computing notebooks) requires using and/or implementing ad-hoc extensions to markdown.
+While its nice to write simple documents in markdown, anything relatively sophisticated (e.g., blogs, technical documentation, interactive explanations, interactive computing notebooks) requires using and/or implementing ad-hoc extensions to markdown.
 Implementing and using these extensions is difficult because:

-- Markdown [has an ambiguous grammar](https://roopc.net/posts/2014/markdown-cfg/) and therefore multiple implementations of parsing and rendering.
+* Markdown [has an ambiguous grammar](https://roopc.net/posts/2014/markdown-cfg/) and therefore multiple implementations of parsing and rendering.
-- Not all programming languages have markdown parsers that offer extension points, and even when they do, those extension points often make it feel messier to write in markdown.
+* Not all programming languages have markdown parsers that offer extension points, and even when they do, those extension points often make it feel messier to write in markdown.
-- You can't arbitrarily nest tagged/transformed text in markdown, so it's inherently limited as a language.
+* You can't arbitrarily nest tagged/transformed text in markdown, so it's inherently limited as a language.

 authorx makes it easy to create markdown-like languages that work for more complicated publishing formats.

 # How?

 ## Simple, unambiguous grammar

 There's only two syntactic elements to authorx documents: text and functions that transform text.
 Hello world looks like this: